Mathematics and Computer ScienceMAT 1050

 - In post-secondary school settings, academic accommodations are not automatic; to receive accommodations, students must make a formal request and must supply documentation from a qualified professional to support that request.
-Students who believe they qualify must contact Disability Support Services (DSS) in DF Lowry Building, Room 107 or call 910-521-6695 to begin the accommodation process.
+Students who believe they qualify must contact the Accessibility Resource Center (ARC) in DF Lowry Building, Room 107 or call 910-521-6695 to begin the accommodation process.
 All discussions remain confidential.
 Accommodations cannot be provided retroactively.
-More information for students about the services provided by DSS and the accommodation process may be found at the additional links of interest listed at the bottom of this page:
+More information for students about the services provided by ARC and the accommodation process may be found at the additional links of interest listed at the bottom of this page:

 This publication is available in alternative formats upon request.
 Please contact Disability Support Services, DF Lowry Building, Room 107 or call 910-521-6695.

 - I reserve the right to amend, change and/or alter anything on this document if the need arises.

 Additional Links of Interest